corydodt/Codado/README.md

 - codado.utcnowTZ: utcnow, but there's actually a timezone on it
 - codado.parseDate: sensible datestring parser
 - codado.tx.Main: a Twisted Usage helper that creates a useful main() function
-- codado.dockerish: a docker event listener that integrates with the Twisted event loop and can automatically call handlers for events into another class with a "subklein" of other routes
+- codado.hotedit: open a local editor with a string, edit it as a temp file and get the edited string back

 ## Running Tests